alerrandro1999/alerrandro1999/README.md

 ## Welcome
-Hello, my name is alerrandro I'm a full stack programmer, I have knowledge in some languages but I'm looking to become a specialist in PHP and its entire universe.
-I currently work with full stack development, being more active on mobile with flutter and dart.
+Hello, my name is Alerrandro and I'm a Full Stack programmer.
+I have knowledge in several programming languages, but currently I'm focused on becoming an expert in PHP and its universe.
+With experience in Full Stack development, I currently work with mobile development using flutter and dart.

-I study design patterns, clean code, SOLID, and testing.
+I've been investing my time studying design patterns, clean code, SOLID, and testing, as I know these are key factors in creating quality, maintainable code.

-Looking for opportunities to apply my knowledge in new opportunities, mainly in PHP.
+I look for new opportunities to apply my knowledge, especially in PHP.
+With my skills in Full Stack programming and my experience in mobile development, I believe I can add value in web application projects.

 [Homepage - Portfolio ](https://alerrandrodev.tech/) - A personal website to promote myself as a developer, I used vue.js to develop and the deployment was carried out at hostinger